yft22/sec-gate-oidc/docs/3-configuration.md

 ```
 * **uid**: IDP unique label
 * **info**: Misc text presented with IDP list page
 * **credientials**: This information should be provided from your external authority.
 OpenID-Connect typically requirer a ClientID and a Secret, but depending on the IDP you may have other form of credential.
-You may check OpenID-Connect generic protocol [here](https://openid.net/connect)  and github specifics [here](https://docs.github.com/en/developers/apps/authorizing-oauth-apps)
+You may check OpenID-Connect generic protocol [here](https://openid.net/connect)  and onelogin specifics [here](https://docs.onelogin.com/en/developers/apps/authorizing-oauth-apps)

 * **Wellknown**: remote IDP authority URLs, typically one URL to request the initial authentication token, then an other one to request the access token and final as many as needed URL for identity services provided by the authority.